shubhodeep9/broado-server/README.md

 # broado-server

-## The server deployed on : http://broado-server.herokuapp.com/<br />
+## The server deployed on : http://dwealo.com:5000/<br />
 ### An API engine for our hackathon App broado for travelbased system.
+#Server Deployed on Amazon Web Service

 API's :